pat-nel87/pat-nel87.github.io/content/about.md

 Open Source Contributions – Giving back to the community by contributing to open-source projects, sharing knowledge, and collaborating with other developers.

-Beyond technology, I enjoy tinkering with low-level systems, experimenting with automation, and learning about new architectural patterns that push the boundaries of what’s possible.
+ I enjoy tinkering with low-level systems, experimenting with automation, and learning about new architectural patterns that push the boundaries of what’s possible.
 I’m always looking for opportunities to apply my skills in meaningful ways, solve interesting problems, and help shape the future of software and infrastructure.

 ## Let's Connect
 I'm always eager to collaborate, exchange ideas, or discuss exciting technology trends.
 Whether you're seeking insights into DevOps and cloud infrastructure or exploring innovative tech projects, feel free to get in touch—I'm looking forward to our conversation!